 What You Should Know About Graduating From Community College in New Hampshire

 When researching community colleges, you should consider your career potential and desired salary.
-In 2020, the top five highest-paying jobs in New Hampshire that require an associate degree were air traffic controllers, radiation therapists, nuclear medicine technologists, funeral home managers, and diagnostic medical sonographers.
+In 2021, the top five highest-paying jobs in New Hampshire that require an associate degree were air traffic controllers, funeral home managers, radiation therapists, nuclear medicine technologists, and diagnostic medical sonographers.

 New graduates emerging into the workforce should take into account which job fields tend to have the most openings.
-The top five careers with the highest employment rates for associate degree holders in New Hampshire are preschool teachers (excluding special education teachers), paralegals and legal assistants, dental hygienists, veterinary technologists and technicians, and architectural and civil drafters.
+The top five careers with the highest employment rates for associate degree holders in New Hampshire are preschool teachers (excluding special education teachers), paralegals and legal assistants, dental hygienists, veterinary technologists and technicians, and radiologic technicians.

 Along with reviewing the careers that typically have the most job openings, students should examine which fields often have low employment rates for associate degree holders.
-The occupations that are projected to decline over the next decade include respiratory therapy technicians, desktop publishers, human resource assistants (except payroll and timekeeping), broadcast technicians, and computer network support specialists.
+For example, mechanical drafter jobs are projected to decline over the next decade.

 The cost of tuition is an important factor to consider when researching community colleges.
 Below is a list of federal and state resources that describe some of the scholarships, grants, and other financial aid opportunities available for associate degree holders in New Hampshire.